---

 tree:

-**Structural boundaries.** A node at a known depth is always the root of a known
+**Structural boundaries.** A key prefix of a known length is always the root of

 ## Specification